 Today, it is possible to quantitatively study structural features of genomes at diverse scales that range from a few specific loci, through chromosomes, to entire genomes (Table 1) [3].
 Broadly, there are two main approaches for studying genomic organization: light microscopy and cell/molecular biology (Figure 2).
-Light microscopy and cell/molecular biology (Figure 2).
-Light microscopy in this possibility of the service of a few loci within individual cells [5,6], as well as their dynamics as a function of time [7] and cell state [8].
+Light microcopy [4], both with fixed and living cells, can provide images of a few loci within individual cells [5,6], as well as their dynamics as a function of time [7] and cell state [8].
 On a larger scale, light microscopy combined with whole-chromosome staining reveals chromosomal territories during interphase and their reorganization upon cell division.
-Immunofluorescence with fluorescent antibodies in combination with RNA, and DNA fluorescence in situ hybridization (FISH) has been used to determine the colocalization of loci and nuclear substructures.
+Immunofluorescence with thorescent antibodies in combination with RNA, and DNA fluorescence in situ hybridization (FISH) has been used to determine the colocalization of loci and nuclear substructures.